 Dermaplaning is more than just shaving your face.
-It is a treatment in which the aesthetician uses a small scalpel to slough off the dead skin cells along with the facial hair from your face.
-This makes your skin silky smooth, improves the skin texture, and brightens the face.
+It is a skincare treatment in which the aesthetician uses a small scalpel to slough off the dead skin cells along with the facial hair from your face.
+This gives you smooth skin and improves the skin texture, and brightens the face.

 This is a superficial method, and you will not shed a single drop of blood.
 Right after the procedure, you can see the brightening effect it has on your skin.
 It hardly takes 15 minutes to complete the procedure.

 Here’s a step-by-step guide to what goes on during the procedure.

 Before the treatment starts, the dermatologist will clean your skin thoroughly.
 They either use local anesthesia or apply lidocaine (a medicine used to numb the area) to your face.
 This works for around 30 minutes.
 This is to make you feel comfortable during the procedure.
 Once your face is numb, it is cleaned again.